appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-07-27-technology-app-creation-using-processflow.md

         identifier: deployprocessflow
 ---

-Process Flow is the advanced sync flow feature that will enable you sync node specific data from an application to multiple other applications or a single application.
-Process Flow is a Robust feature of APPSeCONNECT, where you can implement your business processes by customizing the nodes as per your requirement.
+processflow is the advanced sync flow feature that will enable you sync node specific data from an application to multiple other applications or a single application. processflow is a Robust feature of APPSeCONNECT, where you can implement your business processes by customizing the nodes as per your requirement.
-With Process Flow, you can now create your customized technology application supporting the below mentioned protocols from your [Designer Page of Process Flow](/processflow/designer-processflow/).
+With processflow, you can now create your customized technology application supporting the below mentioned protocols from your [Designer Page of processflow](/processflow/designer-processflow/).

 1) File
 2) REST